Genivia/ugrep/README.md

   is not yet implemented, unless option `-P` is used.
 For example, searching `TODO` and `.ODO` take about the same time with **ugrep**, while GNU/BSD grep is faster for the first but slower for the second.
-- Option `-F` fast string matching with Boyer-Moore.
+- Option `-F` fast string matching with Boyer-Moore etc.
 - Multi-threading will add a (relatively cheap to get) performance boost.

 Installation